milesj/optimal/README.md

 ## Usage

 Pass a plain object and a factory function to `Options`.
-The factory defines a blueprint for every property, and its value, within the options object.
+The factory defines a blueprint for every property and value within the options object.

 The plain object is then validated, built, and returned.